geisekss/gait_recognition/README.md

 Implementation of a continuous gait recognition in the verification scenario.

-The first task is load the data from the dataset.
+The first task is to load the dataset.
 We published a gait dataset called RecodGait_v1: https://figshare.com/articles/RecodGait_v1/4975028

 Afterwards, the next task is apply a feature space to the data.